Wikiki/bulma-switch/README.md

 Modifiers
 ---
-You can use following modifiers (in addition to Bulma's color modifiers):
+You can use following modifiers (in addition to Bulma's color & size modifiers):

 Name | Description
 -----|------------